 How To Use Embroidery Machine

-First, learn how to use it an get yourself familiarized by all its parts.
+First, learn how to use it and get yourself familiarized with all its parts.

 Set The Machine

 Here are the steps then you have to take; first off, all switch to embroidery functions from sewing one if you have a dual function machine but that too before plugging in the machine.